cabuelow/mang-qual-models/README.md

-### Qualitative hindcasts and forecasts of mangrove extent change
+### Qualitative network analysis of mangrove extent change

 This repository provides code for reproducing results and figures in Buelow et al. (*in prep*), 'Forecasting mangrove futures under climate change'.